crispreview/crispreview.github.io/index.md

 link: /
 layout: default
 ---
-My name is Sam and I love crisps.
+My name is (https://www.samwalton.co.uk)[Sam] and I love crisps.
 On this website I review the crisps I have eaten.
 All the crisps I review on this blog are vegan.
 I hope you enjoy reading what I have written.